bilke/cmake-modules/README.md

 > (See accompanying file `LICENSE_1_0.txt` or copy at
 > <http://www.boost.org/LICENSE_1_0.txt>)

-Modules based on those included with CMake are under the OSI-approved BSD license, which is included in each of those modules.
+Modules based on those included with CMake as well as modules added by me (Lars Bilke) are under the OSI-approved **BSD** license, which is included in each of those modules.
 A few other modules are modified from other sources - when in doubt, look at the .cmake.

 Important License Note!
 -----------------------